-Some of the recommendations pertinent to the lack of clarity of policy that was developed as a result of findings from this study are: 1) all stakeholders including NIH and non-NIH leaders should come together to clarify and define what "data sharing" means so there's uniformity in the language used in the policy, and implementation guidelines - this also requires engagement or buy-in from stakeholders; 2) NIH to reassess the policy timeline and expectations based on study an data types, with the understanding that there is not a one-size fits all policy for different data types; 3) NIH to identify more effective strategies beyond the RFI mechanism for soliciting feedback from the communication with targeted key stakeholders, clear policies and processes, and training.
+Some of the recommendations pertinent to the lack of clarity of policy that was developed as a result of findings from this study are: 1) all stakeholders including NIH and non-NIH leaders should come together to clarify and define what "data sharing" means so there's uniformity in the language used in the policy, and implementation guidelines - this also requires engagement or buy-in from stakeholders; 2) NIH to reassess the policy timeline and expectations based on study an data types, with the understanding that there is not a one-size fits all policy for different data types; 3) NIH to identify more effective strategies beyond the RFI mechanism for soliciting feedback from the community on the development of policy, e.g. increased early and frequent engagement and communication with targeted key stakeholders, clear policies and processes, and training.